codinghusi/your-language/documentation/readme.md

 # Documentation
 Here is an [example](./target-syntax)

+DISCLAMER: This is how I want to implement it.
+I didn't even begin with the parser.
+But it's a nice idea though.

 ## Nodes
 All parts of the languages' code are cleverly extracted as Nodes, that are part of the AST.